BGC Partners (BGCP) and Its Competitors Critical Survey

 |7.03%

 45.7% of BGC Partners shares are owned by institutional investors.
 Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
 30.5% of BGC Partners shares are owned by company insiders.
 Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-BGC Partners has a beta of 1.76, suggesting that its share price is 76% more volatile than the S&P 500.
-Comparatively, BGC Partners’ peers have a beta of 0.46, suggesting that their average share price is 54% less volatile than the S&P 500.
+BGC Partners has a beta of 1.76, meaning that its stock price is 76% more volatile than the S&P 500.
+Comparatively, BGC Partners’ peers have a beta of 0.46, meaning that their average stock price is 54% less volatile than the S&P 500.

 Earnings and Valuation

-This table compares BGC Partners and its peers gross revenue, earnings per share and valuation.
+This table compares BGC Partners and its peers revenue, earnings per share and valuation.

 |Gross Revenue